pfeghali/CS165B-FinalPrep/README.md

 #### Introduction:
 This is an incomplete final study guide.
 There is probably material missing from here, albeit most information should be valid.
 Do not expect substantive proofs, that's not what this is for.
-This will be continously updated as the course progresses.
 Please email me if you'd like something updated or changed.
 ---
 ##### *All code blocks are mine unless otherwise noted, and might have errors/be suboptimal.
 I will be using pseudocode.
 Other documents and references will be linked to.
 Sorry about the typos, and excuse my math notation.*